Frequently asked questions related to COVID-19.

 The central advice for care workers is outlined in the government’s latest PPE advice produced by Public Health England (PHE).
 This guidance is updated regularly in line with new evidence or infection control requirements.
-We therefore suggest you go straight to the for your setting.
+We therefore suggest you go straight to the relevant government guidance for your setting.

 However, more specific advice has been published specifically for care homes and home care.
 Please find the latest guidance here:

 - 3. How can care providers obtain PPE?

 Recent correspondence between Government and care providers recommends obtaining PPE through the following routes, in this order:

 A. BAU supply chains and social care wholesalers

 “We encourage all care providers to continue to use their BAU supply chains where they can.
 We know that there are issues where their BAU suppliers do not regularly stock the items they now need, or do not have enough stock to fulfil orders.
 To address this, we are supporting the existing supplier network by providing stock of PPE to wholesalers for adult social care… We continue to work with wholesalers to support this route of access to PPE.

 Wholesaler arrangements are in place with: Careshop, Blueleaf, Delivernet, Countrywide Healthcare, NexonGroup, Wightman, Parrish and Gompels, Beaucare Medical, Halliday Healthcare Ltd, B&M Supplies and Protec.